aws-samples/validate-policy/README.md

 At this point it will create Lambda function with a dummy code.
 You will update it later.

-Change the command to add the e-mail you want to rewceive notification.
+Change the command to add the e-mail you want to receive notification.
 You MUST have access to this e-mail, as you will need to confirm subscription.

 ```bash
 aws cloudformation create-stack --stack-name "${CFN_STACK_NAME}" \